 I have found that car clubs can be one of the very best ways to quickly gain expertise and locate those gurus and shops you will need to help complete your project to your satisfaction.
-However, never let down your guard and always beware of the “snake oil” expert.
+However, never let down your guard, and always beware of the “snake oil” expert.
 These are the individuals and businesses that prey on people who may not know as much as they should about the product or service they are looking for.

-It is very easy when you are looking for a hard to find part to be buffaloed by a snake oil salesman who claims to have just what you need or even something better.
+It is very easy when you are looking for a hard to find part to be buffaloed by a snake oil salesperson who claims to have just what you need or even something better.
 There are also those restoration shops that “in their own mind” can do it all and restore anything….for a price.
 My simple recommendation is to again rely on the car club members and those they recommend.

-Don’t do or purchase anything for your new prized project until you are comfortable you have done adequate homework and have a sound understanding of what you need and what is best for your car.
-No matter how many times I do this or how hard I try it seems I violate this rule at least once on every project and I am always sorry I did!
+Don’t do or purchase anything for your new prized project until you are comfortable that you have done adequate homework and have a sound understanding of what you need and what is best for your car.
+No matter how many times I do this or how hard I try, it seems I still violate this rule at least once on every project and I am always sorry I did!

 As for a Dodge Daytona, I suggest you start with two sources of information and resources and build from there.
 The first is the Winged Warriors B Body Owners Association.
-They have an excellent web site and monthly newsletter.
+They have an excellent website and monthly newsletter.
 They serve the entire “B” body Mopar group, not just the winged cars.
 Their member businesses can provide some excellent technical assistance as well as great products.

 My wife and I belong to both and have for years.